 4 min read

 Human rights are arguably one of the most important issues in society today.
-For legal practitioners, the fight for the fundamental freedoms and rights that each individual is entitled to is a core facet of their duty to foster justice and the rule of law.
+For legal practitioners, protecting individuals’ fundamental freedoms is a core facet of their duty to foster justice.
 In recognition of this fact, IE Law School’s Master in International Legal Studies (LL.M.), places the question of human rights as one of the central tenets of this unique program.

 Human rights education for the 21st century